-This rare subspecies of parrotfish retains their moody color through adulthood.
+This rare subspecies of parrotfish retains its moody color through adulthood.
 And despite their giant mouths, they are toothless algae-munchers just like the parrotfish above!
 But as the ocean gets warmer, more algae is forming on coral reefs than these herbivores can chew.

 You can celebrate the beauty of the sea by taking action.
 Nonprofits are supporting coastal wildlife to keep these unique sea creatures swimming, but they can’t do it alone.
 Join their efforts by setting up your first monthly donation today, and GlobalGiving will match your gift at 100%.*

 Support marine conservation by donating to a high-impact nonprofit.Featured Photo: You Can Save Israel's Unique Aquatic Habitats! by The Tisch Family Zoological Gardens

 Find exactly what you're looking for in our Learn Library by searching for specific words or phrases related to the content you need.